-As we continue our journey around the World Showcase, I felt an expedition to the Italy Pavilion was in order.
+As we continue our journey around the World Showcase, it’s time for an expedition to Epcot’s Italy Pavilion.
 This particular pavilion is probably most known for its famous pizza restaurant, Via Napoli, and scenic views of the lagoon from the piazza.

 Epcot’s Italy Pavilion

 Below is a list of the different architectural references, entertainment, restaurants, and shops in the Italy Pavilion.